The ARBITRATION DECISION is available here. A video about the most important aspects of the decision is available below

 The Arbitration Decision examined 10 grievances – eight procedural and two substantive.
 The eight procedural grievances were dismissed, but the two substantive ones concerned Widdowson’s two week suspension without pay and her termination.
 In the end, MRU’s case for disciplining Widdowson amounted to nine satirical Tweets and a complaint that was deemed to be frivolous and vexatious and not made in good faith.
 Arbitrator Jones ruled that, while there was just cause to impose some discipline, Widdowson was disciplined excessively.
 Therefore, she should not have been fired.
 He also stated that a number of factors that had been used to decide to terminate Widdowson were “inaccurate, or have not been proved in the arbitration hearing, or are not worthy to be considered in a university that values academic freedom” (pp. 288-289).
 This directly contradicts Dean Pettit’s statement that the arbitrator found that MRU “did not violate [Widdowson’s] academic freedom”.

 TWO WEEK SUSPENSION DECISION (Grievance #4 – Suspension reduced to a letter of reprimand): Widdowson was suspended for two weeks without pay because of three satirical Tweets that were made on Widdowson’s own time on her personal Twitter account.
 These Tweets were complained about by D.A.
-Dirks and Gabrielle Lindstrom and investigated, even though MRU had told Milena Radzikowska in December 2019 that MRU did not consider personal social media accounts to be covered by their policies (MRU appeared to change its policies specifically to investigate Widdowson).
+Dirks and Gabrielle Lindstrom and investigated, even though MRU had told faculty member Milena Radzikowska in December 2019 that MRU did not consider personal social media accounts to be covered by their policies.
+MRU had also “counselled” faculty member Tanya Stogre when she used an official MRU Twitter account – @MRUEducation – to participate in the mobbing of Widdowson.
+As it did not counsel Stogre about her use of her personal Twitter account for this purpose, this was interpreted by a number of faculty members as meaning that MRU’s policies did not regulate personal social media accounts.
+(It appears, therefore, that MRU changed its policies specifically to investigate Widdowson).
 For these three satirical Tweets, Arbitrator Jones decided that Widdowson should have received a letter of reprimand.
 Arbitrator Jones’ reasoning with respect to the reduction of the suspension to the letter of reprimand can be accessed here.

 Dirks complained about several things, but only Widdowson’s one Tweet satirizing a “misgendering fatigue” cartoon Dirks had presented in a pronouns workshop was substantiated.
 This Tweet was part of a wider thread about Dirks’ facilitation of a workshop about “white supremacy culture” in the faculty association.
 The third Tweet in the thread was in response to “Dr. Tony” castigating the journalist Jon Kay for referring to Dirks as a “they/them”, after he found out that Dirks had also facilitated pronouns workshops.
 The one Tweet was found, by Investigator Jennifer Hawkins, to violate three policies and two laws.
 The circumstances surrounding this Tweet are discussed in Episode 9: Misgendering Fatigue in White Supremacy Culture.